ORCID/python-orcid/README.rst

 .. code-block:: python

-    api.add_record('author-orcid', 'token', 'work',
+    api.add_record(author-orcid, token, 'work',
                    {'title': 'Title', 'type': 'artistic-performance'})

     # Change the type to 'other'
-    api.update_record('author-orcid', 'token', 'work', 'put-code',
+    api.update_record(author-orcid, token, 'work', put-code,
                       {'type': 'other'})
-    api.remove_record('author-orcid', 'token', 'work', 'put-code')
+    api.remove_record(author-orcid, token, 'work', put-code)

 The ``token`` is the string received from OAuth 3-legged authorization.

-``work`` is of the types of records.
+``work`` is one of the types of records.
 Every time a record is modified, the type has to be specified.
 The available types are:

 * activities